LopesX/instabotai/README.md

 # InstabotAi

 Instabotai is an instagram bot with face detection that uses the undocumented Web API.
-Instabotai can reupload photo to feed, reupload photo to stories, comment, like and DM users if a face is detected on image.
+Instabotai can reupload photo to feed, reupload photo to stories, watch stories, comment, like and DM users if a face is detected on image.
 Unlike other bots, Instabotai does not require Selenium or a WebDriver.
 Instead, it interacts with the API over simple HTTP Requests.
 It runs on most systems.

 # Demo: